bpk1bpk1/XINU/Assignment4.md

 		restore(mask);
 		return (pri16)SYSERR;
 	}
+	ready(pid);                 /* Opportunity 1 */
-	prio = prptr->prprio;		/* Record priority to return	*/
+	prio = prptr->prprio;		/* save a copy of the priority to return later */ restore(mask);              /* Opportunity 2 */
-	ready(pid);
-	restore(mask);
 	return prio;
 }
 ```

-The important thing to notice is that, in the last few lines there are 2 opportunities for an arbirary number of other functions to execute:
+The important thing to notice is that, in the last few lines there are 2 opportunities for an arbirary number of other functions to execute.

  1. Ready calls resched() internally
  2. restore(mask) might re-enable interrupts causing another process to start executing.